agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 | **Twitch**       |  {{pass}} |         {{pass}} |                {{pass}} | {{declined}} |
 | **Twitter**      |  {{pass}} |         {{pass}} |                {{fail}} |          --- |

-I am very happy with how well technical screens went this time around, as mentioned above.
+I am very happy with how well the technical screens went this time around, as mentioned above.
 I also feel good about the on-site to offer rate.
 I felt that the Twitch, Twitter, and Square interviews all went well, so I am disappointed by the lack of an offer from Twitter.

-The Stripe interview revealed the position to be less well aligned with my skill set[^ab] and career aspirations than I'd hope, so I think the reject there is fair.
+The Stripe interview revealed the position to be less well aligned with my skill set[^ab] and career aspirations than I'd hoped, so I think their decision to not extend an offer was fair.

-I generally do not apply to work for startups, for a variety of reasons personal and [financial][sense].
-I agreed to interview at Grand Rounds after a friend reached out because I did not want to turn down any opportunities.
+I generally do not apply to work for startups, for a variety of reasons both personal and [financial][sense].
+However, I agreed to interview at Grand Rounds after a friend reached out because I did not want to turn down any opportunities.
 In the end we all knew it was a bad fit.